 - 5.1 A budget of £275,000 in relation to the demolition of the vacant livestock market was secured at the November 2020 Policy & Finance meeting, as was a £200,000 budget to progress the Newark Gateway development feasibility work. - 5.2 The £2m funds for the YMCA Community and Activity Village were added to the Council's Capital program following the June 2020 meeting cycle.
 This is also the case for the additional post of Town Investment Program Manager. - 5.3 As part of the Towns Fund bid, £200,000 has been offered in relation to the Cycle Town project.
 Paragraphs 2.10 to 2.16 above describe the project and it is currently anticipated that the delivery of this project can be kept within the Council's £200,000 estimate, albeit the total value may be larger, depending on the amount of private sector match funding into the project.
-The approval of a procurement process to find a delivery partner is being sought from this report, which will identify further the cost of the project.
+The approval of a procurement process to find a delivery partner is being sought from this report, which will identify further the cost of the project and the scope of membership that can be offered to employers as private match.
+As a minimum, it is expected that private match should total £50,000.